-Domain Name System Security Extensions, also known as DNSSEC, is a set of protocols that work alongside the well-known DNS, or as some call it the “phonebook of the internet”.
+Domain Name System Security Extensions, also known as DNSSEC, are a set of protocols that work alongside the well-known DNS.

 DNSSEC was created to ensure that the DNS-answer your device receives is exactly the same as the one that the domain zone owner has provided.
 The common edition used today was released in 2005, with Google enforcing DNSSEC validation on all queries by default on it’s public DNS in 2013.